dltj/dltj-blog/content/2007-07-26-show-me-the-code.markdown

 ---
 layout: wordpress-import
-status: publish
+status: published
 published: true
-title: '"Show Me The Code!!!" -or- It Isn't Open Source Until We Can See the Source'
+title: '"Show Me The Code!!!" -or- It Isn''t Open Source Until We Can See the Source'
 modified: 2007-07-26T14:06:24+00:00
 author: Peter Murray
 author_login: lyrdor